czyber/bernhardhauke/src/content/articles/tinyloop-what-makes-clankers-clank.md

 Normally this is where you would check the LLM responses if they are of type `function_call`, if so, you would match the tool `name` (e.g. `getPokemonWeightTool`) and call the corresponding function `getPokemonWeight`.

 Now comes an important part.
-After calling the `getPokemonWeight` function, implictly calling the PokeAPI, and retrieving the data - **you** have the result - but not the LLM.
+After calling the `getPokemonWeight` function, implicitly calling the PokeAPI, and retrieving the data - **you** have the result - but not the LLM.
 It's last state is still "_I want to call the_ `getPokemonWeightTool` _tool_".
 So, now you have to call the LLM once again and spread the news about the retrieved Pokémon data.
 It will then respond with the result woven into its response, e.g.: `Pikachu weighs 6kg.`.

 ### Translate To Coding Agent, pls